systemslab/popper-paper/paper/paper.md

 Independently validating experimental results in the field of computer systems research is a challenging task.
-Recreating an environment that resembles the one where an experimental exploration was originally executed is a time-consuming endeavour.
-In this article, we present Popper[^popper], a convention (or protocol) for treating an exploration following a DevOps approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of experimental exploration and validation of results.
+Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour.
+In this article, we present Popper[^popper], a convention (or protocol) for conducting experiments following a DevOps approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of an experiment and validation of its results.

 [^popper]: The name makes reference to Karl Popper, the philosopher of science that famously argued that _Falsifiability_ should be used as